Working conditions

 Biomonitoring is usually done by collecting blood or urine samples from employees to analyse the chemical and its metabolites in the body.
 Biomonitoring takes all routes of exposure into account: the skin, the respiratory tract and the digestive tract.
 Analysing total exposure is essential when assessing exposure and the health risks resulting from exposure to substances which are absorbed through skin in significant amounts or which accumulate in the body due to continuous and repeated exposure.
 Biomonitoring can be used to supplement the results of workplace air pollution measurements.

 Biomonitoring data is compared to indicative values.
-The Finnish Government has set a mandatory limit value for blood lead levels, and the Ministry of Social Affairs and Health has determined indicative limit values for other substances in line with the limit value, or HTP value, for workplace air pollutants.
+The Finnish Government has set a binding limit value for blood lead levels, and the Ministry of Social Affairs and Health has determined indicative limit values for other substances in line with the limit value, or HTP value, for workplace air pollutants.
 The indicative limit value corresponds to an eight-hour exposure at a level known to be harmful (HTP level).

 These indicative limit values have been defined for arsenic and inorganic arsenic compounds, mercury and inorganic mercury compounds, ethyl benzene, phenol, chromium (VI) compounds, xylene, lead and inorganic lead compounds, 4,4'-methylenebis(2-chloroaniline) (MOCA), carbon disulphide, styrene, tetrachloroethylene, toluene and trichloroethylene.
 The limit values can be found in the publication HTP Values 2020 by the Ministry of Social Affairs and Health.